manoas-got-music/manoas-got-music.github.io/index.md

 - Use of Prisma to illustrate how to simplify implementation of multiple table updates.
 - Use of indexes to enforce uniqueness of certain fields in the tables, enabling them to serve as primary keys.
 - Authentication using the built-in [NextAuth.js](https://next-auth.js.org/) along with Sign Up and Sign In pages.
-- Authorization examples: certain pages are public (Profiles, Projects, Interests), while other pages require login (AddProject, Filter). %}
+- Authorization examples: certain pages are public (Profiles, Projects, Interests), while other pages require login (AddProject, Filter).
+{% endcomment %}

 ## User Guide